DHTMLX/gantt-docs/data/desktop/resource_management.md

 By default both views (either "resourceGrid" and "resourceTimeline" or "resourceGrid" and "resourceHistogram") will be bound to the data store named as specified in the
 [gantt.config.resource_store](api/gantt_resource_store_config.md) configuration option.

-This data store has to be initialized manually:
+This data store has to be initialized manually with the help of the api/gantt_createdatastore.md method:

 ~~~js
 var resourcesStore = gantt.createDatastore({